 It’s no secret that I love Mexican food.
 And by love, I really mean that I’m completely obsessed with it.
 I could eat it three meals a day–and frequently I do.
 There is something so magical about the way fresh and rich flavors meld together, often spiked with searing heat.

 Salsa, which means sauce in English, is an accompaniment to practically every meal in Mexico, and it goes way beyond the tomato-based versions we get most often in the US.
 In fact, I prefer salsas that aren’t made out of tomatoes at all.

-If I could take a bite of Mexico, I imagine it would taste much like the salsa I made today–fresh with an earthy undertone, bright with lime, and hotter than hell.
+If I could take a bite of Mexico, I imagine it would taste much like the salsa I made today–fresh with an earthy undertone, bright with lime, and hotter than heck.
 (Ok…it wasn’t that hot, but the Serrano chiles I added did pack a punch.)
-This salsa was so good, I had a hard time not eating it all out of the bowl with a spoon.
+This Radish, Cucumber, and Avocado Salsa was so good, I had a hard time not eating it all out of the bowl with a spoon.